mnot/I-D/binary-structured-headers/draft.md

 Its fields are:

-* Length: The number of octets used to represent the string, encoded as per {{!RFC7541}}, Section 5.1, with a 3-bit prefix.
+* Length: The number of octets used to represent the string, encoded as per {{Section 5.1 of RFC7541}}, with a 3-bit prefix.
 * Payload: Length octets, ASCII-encoded.